Location: Asman Gayo Mill, Aceh, Sumatra

 Free shipping over £32.
 Buy 2x250g bags and get 50%off your third one.

-This is our second time returning to the Asman Gayo Mill, and our fourth year working with the wonderful naturals from the Aceh region of Sumatra.
+This is our third time returning to the Asman Gayo Mill, and our fifth year working with the wonderful naturals from the Aceh region of Sumatra.
 Back in 2022 when our lovely partner Cafe Imports visited us and left us some green samples we were taken aback and shocked at the quality and uniquely delicious profile, we had nothing quite like it on our offer list.
 As a result, each year we now return and are privileged to be able to share a lot with you from this unique coffee growing region.
 This year continues with what we have come to know and love, a full bodied complex coffee, filled with chocolate and sweet fruits, combined with a low acidity and smoothness that makes it so moreish.
-Add some florals and a unique lingering banana note and you have the showstopper that is Pantan Musara.
+Add some florals and a unique lingering strawberry yoghurt note to this lot and you have the showstopper that is Pantan Musara.
 Enjoy!

 PANTAN MUSARA